utexas-public-history/tower/_posts/2016-05-01-mcquisition-armed-civilians.md

 _Allen Crum talks about his experience storming the Tower with police officers on the local news.
 Video clip courtesy of the Texas Archive of the Moving Image._

 Crum is unambiguous on the role that armed civilians played in the shooting at this point.
-“The ground fire was really a Godsend to us,” he wrote, “as it got Whitman pinned down in one spot...We had no means of communication to stop it, but I don’t think that we would have stopped it.”[^6]
+“The ground fire was really a Godsend to us,” he wrote, “as it got Whitman pinned down in one spot … We had no means of communication to stop it, but I don’t think that we would have stopped it.”[^6]

 As the only civilian in the group that stormed the Tower observation deck, Crum became one of the heroes of the UT Tower Tragedy.
 He was widely fêted afterwards, receiving a Bravery Award from the Texas Law Enforcement Association[^7] and the Respect for Law Award from Optimist International, an international service organization that focuses on youth.[^8]